 So, you’ve arrived in the adventure capital of the world with only 8 days to get yourself up to Auckland in the North Island.
 Arriving in Queenstown with only 1 day to explore can be quite daunting as there’s so much to do whether you’re an adrenaline junkie or you’re looking for a relaxing first day but fear not – we have pulled together our top three things to do for adventure and relaxation (we know, you can thank us when you drop the car off!)
 Anyway, enough of this – let’s GO!
+If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental in Queenstown or our hire cars in Auckland– we’re not New Zealand’s favourite rental car company for no reason!

 - Route map with key locations